imdevan/brighten/README.md

 # go-cli-template

-Brghten (or darken) colors.
+Brighten (or darken) colors.
 Set the brightest color to white and scale remaining colors.

 ## Features